Martin Tsenkov

 About Me

 I'm from one of Bulgaria’s major cities and hold a degree in Cybersecurity from the Bulgarian Naval Academy.
-I’m currently pursuing a master’s degree in Cybersecurity to.
+I’m currently pursuing a master’s degree in Cybersecurity too.
+I work as a system administrator, dealing with real infrastructure, servers, networks, access control, service reliability and troubleshooting.
 I have a solid background in electronics – from microchips and SMD components to real-world circuit analysis.
 I’m drawn to challenges most people avoid – the harder it gets, the more focused I become.
 Life taught me that nothing is truly impossible — you just need to find the right angle, the hidden door, the weakness in the system.
 I believe every problem has a workaround.
 You just have to look harder, try again, and press the right spot.
 Offensive security fascinates me because it's full of backdoors — both in code and in mindset.
-Outside the lab, I lift heavy, read books about Bulgarian history, and keep pushing when most stop.
+Outside the lab, I lift heavy and read books about Bulgarian history.

 Interests